Learn how retaining walls can become a potential danger when using the wrong products in their construction.

 - Engineer designed.

-- Have drains fitted to the lower section (to help relieve water pressure build up).
+- Drains fitted to the lower section (to relieve pressure).

-Although retaining walls that are less than 1 metre in height don’t require the above they must be constructed well enough to avoid movement from occurring.
+Although retaining walls that are less than 1 metre in height don’t require the above they must be constructed well enough to avoid movement.

 - Rock (small and large).